maizzle/maizzle.com/content/docs/upgrade-guide.md

 ## Update `tailwind.config.js`

-Some configuration keys are deprecated in Tailwind CSS v3.0, and others have changed.
+Some configuration keys are deprecated in Tailwind CSS 3, and others have changed.

 ### Remove deprecated keys

 The following keys are now configured by default or deprecated, so you can safely remove them from your `tailwind.config.js`:

-- remove `mode` - the JIT engine is now default in Tailwind CSS v3.0
+- remove `mode` - the JIT engine is the default starting with Tailwind CSS v3.0
 - remove `inset` - no longer needed
 - remove `maxHeight` - no longer needed